 For many companies, outsourcing is the best option for software development.
 While you might not have the same level of control when you choose to outsource, you’ll get the final product faster, more affordably, and with less hassle than if you chose to build the entire team and process in-house.

-In-house development is the best option for large organizations that want direct control over the production process and have a larger budget to make it a reality.
+In-house development may be the best option for large organizations that want direct control over the production process and have a larger budget to make it a reality.